Avatar photo

 Whenever a fund makes a distribution, it gets subtracted from the fund’s net asset value.
 You haven’t lost any money… since you’re getting that value paid to you either in cash or in additional shares.

-For example, a year ago, the AXS Short Innovation ETF (SARK), a popular inverse ETF, “lost” 17% in a single day, plunging from $68.90 to $55.15.
+For example, in December 2022, the AXS Short Innovation ETF (SARK), a popular inverse ETF, “lost” 17% in a single day, plunging from $68.90 to $55.15.
 But if you look closer, you’ll see that SARK paid out a $13.748 distribution the day before the drop.
-And if you add the distribution back into the new (lower) share price, you’ll see investors didn’t lose a penny… even though the price dropped.
+And when you break down the math (shown below), you’ll see investors didn’t lose a penny… even though the price dropped.

 $55.15 + $13.748 = $68.898